David Kan: Career

 Kan set up Mustek in South Africa in 1987, importing and distributing components and assembling PCs for other brands, and then becoming manufacturer of the Mecer brand of computers.
 Considered a pioneer in the tech space in South Africa, he led the development of the country’s first PC assembly plant.

 To get the business started, he borrowed $50,000 from both Chen and his father.
 That was the only capital investment the company would ever need.

 Kan attributed the company’s early success “with being at the right place at the right time”, as the demand for PCs began to grow in the 1980s, and import tariffs gave Mustek a competitive advantage in establishing its dominance in the South African market.

 In 1995, Rectron was established as part of the Mustek Group to focus on the distribution of PC components.

 Mustek also comprises Mecer Inter-Ed, a controlling shareholding in Palladium, shareholdings in Sizwe Africa IT Group and Khauleza IT Solutions, and a substantial shareholding in Yangtze Optics Africa Cable.
 Mustek operates in South Africa, with anchor operations in Zimbabwe, Kenya and Nigeria.

 The IT company listed on the Johannesburg Stock Exchange in 1997.
+This made it the first Taiwanese company to be listed on a South African stock exchange.
+In 2003, it did a dual listing on the Taiwan Stock Exchange through issuing Taiwan Depositary Receipts (TDRs).
+In 2005, the company was responsible for about 25% of the computers sold in South Africa, and its ME-CER computer brand ranked first in personal computer sales in the country.

 Mustek reported an after-tax profit for the six months between 1 July and 31 December 2021 of R152 million, and an increase in revenue of 12.5% from R3.72 billion in 2021 to R4.19 billion in 2022.
 At the beginning of 2022, Kan had increased his shareholding in the firm to 25.42%.

 Kan was a founding member of the Board of Directors of Zinox, a Nigerian tech brand launched in 2001.

 He died on May 19, 2022, aged 62.